Lynx's close connection with fans apparent when 'Apache' plays

 Eventually the players were joined by fans.
 Longtime Lynx season-ticket holder Colin Titcomb said he first remembers players dancing to the song in about 2008; he got to dance with Charde Houston after a game in 2010.

-Chadwick Folkestad, executive producer of live programming and entertainment for the Lynx and Timberwolves, thought it might be 2009 when it really got going.
+Chadwick Folkestad, executive producer of live programming and entertainment for the Lynx and Timberwolves, thought it might have been 2009 when it really got going.

 Said Collier: “That’s why Lynx fans are so loyal, because we do make a lot of effort to connect with the fans.
 It’s something as silly as a dance that takes no effort, really, from us.
 But it can mean so much to a fan.”